samth/git-slice/README.md

 $ racket -l git-slice subdir
 ```

+This destructively updates `my-repo` to only include `subdir`.

-This performs multiple steps, which can be split out as follows:
+It performs multiple steps, which can be split out as follows:

 ```
 $ mkdir /path/to/tmp-data